Isolation mechanisms for high-speed packet-processing pipelines: The case for isolation

-A single network device might host a measurement module~\cite{sonata}, a forwarding module~\cite{dc_p4}, a congestion-control module~\cite{ndp, hpcc, rcp}, and an in-network machine-learning module~\cite{switchml}---each written by a different team in the same organization.
+A single network device might host a measurement module~\cite{sonata}, a forwarding module~\cite{dc_p4}, an in-network caching~\cite{netcache} module, and an in-network machine-learning module~\cite{switchml}---each written by a different team in the same organization.
 It is important to isolate these modules from each other.
-This would prevent bugs in measurement, congestion control, and in-network ML from causing network downtime.
-It would also ensure that memory for measuring per-flow stats~\cite{li16-flowradar} is separated from memory for routing tables, e.g., a sudden arrival of many new flows doesn't cause cached routes to be evicted from the data plane.
+This would prevent bugs in measurement, in-network caching, and in-network ML from causing network downtime.
+It would also ensure that memory for measuring per-flow stats~\cite{li16-flowradar} is separated from memory for routing tables, e.g., a sudden arrival of many new flows does not cause cached routes to be evicted from the data plane.

-The packet-processing modules in question do not even have to be developed by teams in the same organization.
+The packet-processing modules in question do not even have to be developed by teams in the same organization~\cite{multitenant_hotcloud}.
 They could belong to different tenants sharing the same public cloud network.
 This would allow cloud providers to offer network data-plane programmability as a service to their tenants, similar to cloud CPU, GPU, and storage offerings today.
 Such a capability would allow tenants to customize network devices in the cloud to suit their needs.